 India is WhatsApp’s biggest market, with more than 200 million users.
 By starting with its familar format, readers instantly knew this wasn’t a regular news article and started scrolling.

 In China, Weibo dominates in place of blocked pages like Google and Twitter.
 I included elements throughout this section which referenced the site’s animated icons and the flickering of neon signs that are synonymous with East Asia.

 Over in Cuba, access to the internet is limited and expensive.
 Locals receive delivery of media through an external hard drive known as “The Weekly Packet”.

 Meanwhile in Russia, the Government promotes local companies such as Vkontakte (a popular Facebook-like social network).
-The state’s relationship with Vkontakte is controversial; A handful of users were charged with extremism after police searched their online accounts for political content.
+Their relationship is controversial: a handful of users were charged with extremism after their online accounts had been searched by police. after police searched their online accounts for political content.

-This section has has added characteristics like being able to like each post, add The Kremlin as a possible friend and eyes always.
+This section included additional features such as the reader being able to 'like' each post, add The Kremlin as a 'friend' and an animation of 1984-style eyes watching.

-The part I'm particularly proud of is the viewing time is over double the amount of a regular interactive.
-As the piece is so visual and unusual, people got drawn in and enjoyed scrolling to the very end.
+I was particularly proud of the article's viewing time – over double the length for an average interactive.
+As the piece was visual and unusual, people were easily drawn in and enjoyed reading to the very end.